CRIMINAL LITERATURE

 —The Times

-Against the fiery backdrop of a city ablaze, Joe Costello must take the fight to his enemies and finally confront the memories buried deep in the midnight chill…
+Against the fiery backdrop of a city ablaze, Joe Costello must take the fight to his enemies and finally confront the demons buried deep in the midnight chill…

 "Vibrates with tension and holds you fast to the page'… and is guaranteed to set him amongst the top rank of contemporary thriller writers."